-- Each year group will follow the Chris Quigley Milestones for the coverage of skills and curriculum content. - By the time the children leave Year 6, they will have covered a wide range of geographical skills and topics to really get the children engaged and enjoy their learning. - All children at Ludlow Primary School will get the opportunity to go on various trips to develop local, regional, and global geography experiences. - Links with other areas of the curriculum are embraced to provide a more meaningful learning experience. - Lessons may be taught discreetly or as a block of lessons. - Each half term an extended piece of writing is completed based on the current topic being taught.
+- Each year group will follow the Chris Quigley Milestones for the coverage of skills and curriculum content. - By the time the children leave Year 6, they will have covered a wide range of geographical skills and topics to really get the children engaged and enjoy their learning. - All children at Ludlow Primary School will get the opportunity to go on various trips to develop local, regional, and global geography experiences. - Links with other areas of the curriculum are embraced to provide a more meaningful learning experience. - Lessons may be taught discreetly or as a block of lessons. - During the units of learning there will be opportunities for children to utilise their writing skills to help explain and consolidate their learning.